Juvenile Criminal Lawyer Miami, FL

 - Burglary committed with the use of a weapon

-Juvenile Robbery Charges in Miami
+Juvenile Robbery Charges in Miami, FL

 Robbery poses extremely harsh penalties and numerous long-term repercussions.
 Under Florida Statutes § 812.13, robbery can be prosecuted when an individual takes money or property directly from another person's immediate possession and when the act is committed with the use of force, violence, assault, or threats that produce fear.